SAP-samples/teched2022-DT261/exercises/ex1/README.md

 ## Assign entitlements for Data Ingestion for Industry Cloud Solutions.

+> **Note**
+> During your TechEd Hands-On, you will be provided with a Subaccount with pre-assigned entitlements.
+You can skip this section.

 In order to enable DI, you need to have entitlements assigned to your Subaccount.

 1. Add entitlements for DI to your Subaccount: